thomasJang/Exploring-ES6/14 클래스에 기반한 새 객체지향프로그래밍 기능/README.md

 14.6.1.4 Why __proto__ is problematic in ES5
 The main problem is that __proto__ mixes two levels: the object level (normal properties, holding data) and the meta level.

 If you accidentally use __proto__ as a normal property (object level!), to store data, you get into trouble, because the two levels clash.
 The situation is compounded by the fact that you have to abuse objects as maps in ES5, because it has no built-in data structure for that purpose.
-Maps should be able to hold arbitrary keys, but you can’t use the key '__proto__' with objects-as-maps.
+Maps should be able to hold arbitrary keys, but you can’t use the key `__proto__` with objects-as-maps.

 In theory, one could fix the problem by using a symbol instead of the special name __proto__, but keeping meta-operations completely separate (as done via Object.getPrototypeOf()) is the best approach.